natevoyages/MarioRPG_v1.1/README.md

 class Global()? (x) " don't think a global class would be viable" (lmk what you think - Nate)

-"Youre right we need a class for each character and enemy"(Jaime)
+"Youre right we need a class for  characters and enemies"(Jaime)

 class CharacterSelect   ?